rogeramitchell/slds-knockout-table-form/README.md

 If the user decides to enter an **Amount**, then we will display this in the second column for each row of the table.

 Next to the form, we will have an output that displays the sum of **Amount** in the table.
 This will dynamically change with the table as the user modifies the form.

+## Running TODO List

+- Create function to handle creation of array
+- Bind array with repeat of tr elements
+- Create validations on input values accepted
+- Update src for Knockout to minified version